kderme/gsoc/blog/blog-sqlite.md

 - it makes good use of the new SQLite WAL mode and minimizes expensive fsync.
 - our library can have further use cases, like easy use of libraries which need OS bound threads.

-In addition we have adopted our implementation in persistent (Stevan: Link?) and we have thoroughly tested it with quickcheck-state-machine (more on this in another blog post), even with tens of concurrent threads (we have very recently implemented this functionality in [quickcheck-state-machine](https://github.com/advancedtelematic/quickcheck-state-machine/pull/324)).
+In addition we have adopted our implementation in persistent (https://github.com/kderme/persistent/tree/write-thread-sqlite/persistent-sqlite) and we have thoroughly tested it with quickcheck-state-machine (more on this in another blog post), even with tens of concurrent threads (we have very recently implemented this functionality in [quickcheck-state-machine](https://github.com/advancedtelematic/quickcheck-state-machine/pull/324)).

 # References